 All senior Washington State residents (age 62+) can purchase an off-season senior citizen pass.
 For $75, this pass offers free nightly camping or moorage between October 1 and March 31 (and Sunday through Thursday in April).
 Utilities cost $10 per night.

-Seniors (age 62+) with an annual household income of $35,000 or less can receive a free Senior Citizen Limited Income Pass that grants the user a 50% discount on camping and moorage fees year-round.
-This pass also allows the user to launch watercraft and dump trailers for free.
-Day use is also included.
+Seniors (age 62+) with an annual household income of $35,000 or less can receive a free Senior Citizen Limited Income Pass that grants the user a 50% discount on camping and moorage fees year-round, as well as free watercraft launching, dump trailers, and day use fees!

 If you own property, you must also meet the requirements for a Property Tax Exemption (RCW 84.36.381) to qualify for the Limited Income Pass.